s22-tech/Yourls-Popular-Links/README.md

 * fixes the deprecated function and removes the warning
 * formats the code to make it more consistent and prettier

-The plugin shows an admin page with the most popular links created in 1, 30, 365, and 1000 days on a YOURLS site.
+The plugin shows an admin page with the most popular links created in the last 1, 30, 365, and 1000 days on a YOURLS site.

-Download plugin.php, save as plugin.php, and upload to YOURLS_DIRECTORY/user/plugins/popular-links/
+Download plugin.php, save it as plugin.php, and upload it to YOURLS_DIRECTORY/user/plugins/popular-links/

 IMPORTANT:  Make sure to remove/overwrite any older version of Popular Links, if you've installed it on your server.